curl/curl/docs/DYNBUF.md

 # dynbuf

 This is the internal module for creating and handling "dynamic buffers".
-This means buffers that can be appended to, dynamically and grow in size to adapt.
+This means buffers that can be appended to, dynamically and grow to adapt.

 There will always be a terminating zero put at the end of the dynamic buffer.